Position: Election Toolkit Research Partner

 Writing: Draft a final report sharing major findings from the research as well as recommendations

-As the Election Toolkit Research Partner, you will have a passion for investigating how democracy works and an understanding of the Election Toolkit’s mission.
+As the Election Toolkit Research Partner, you will have a passion for investigating how American democracy works and an understanding of the Election Toolkit’s mission.
 In addition, you will possess many but not necessarily all of the following skills and qualifications:

 You have thoughtful project management skills and attention to detail.